oessaid/oessaid/README.md

 ## ⌛ Things I've done:

 ⚙️ I've worked as a **Tech/Data Science Lead** for an AI consultancy called [Quantmetry](https://www.quantmetry.com/).
-I've helped several companies of various sizes (from small to Fortune 500/CAC40) and from various industries (including cars, advertising, finance and manufacturing) with their Data Science challenges.
+I've helped several companies of various sizes (from small to Fortune 500/CAC40) and from various industries (including cars, advertising, finance and manufacturing) with their data science challenges.
 That includes but is not limited to:

 - Clustering and recommendation engines,
 - Time Series,